 Once we had recorded, edited and transcribed the video content, the markdown files were written and run through the Jekyll generator to create the Hill and Adamson audioguide.
-Finally, instructions and labels were added to the exhibition and the FoH team were briefed on how to use it.
+Finally, instructions and labels were added to the exhibition and the FoH team were briefed so they could explain the offer to visitors.

 It was ready to go, but would it be a success for the exhibition run?
 What snagging points and issues would crop up?
 Did people like the content?
 I hope to discuss this and other lessons learned in future once the exhibition has closed.
 In the meantime, why not give the guide a try at audio.nationalgalleries.org, or even come and see the show for yourself?

 *The exhibition “Hill and Adamson: A Perfect Chemistry” runs until October 1st at the Scottish National Portrait Gallery.
 More information and ticketing is available at https://www.nationalgalleries.org/exhibition/perfect-chemistry-photographs-hill-and-adamson.